zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 * Work with Portworx, Inc.'s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing the upgrade.
 * Ensure kernel-devel packages are installed after a OS migration.
-* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime.
-So recommend running Portworx as a OCI container.
+* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime. {{<companyName>}} recommends you run Portworx as a OCI container.

 ## Day 3 Operations